dekarrin/mtgdb/README.md

 ------------------------
 - actually test import wishlist modification.
 - force deck names to contain at least one non-numeric char to allow flexible interpretation of args
-- Be able to do next/prev from card large-view menu